pressody/pressody-part-template/README.md

 ![Use this repo as a template for a new GitHub repo](docs/images/use-as-template.png)

-After that, **clone the new GitHub repo locally** by running `git clone https://github.com/USERNAME/REPOSITORY.git your-part-slug`.
+After that, **clone the new GitHub repo locally** by running `git clone https://github.com/USERNAME/REPOSITORY.git your-part-name`.

 Now you can start setting up your LT Part companion plugin, clean-up, and develop the specific logic.

 ### Step 2 - Set up your PixelgradeLT Part plugin

+Now that you have the files as provided by the template, it is time to adapt them to your new LT Part.
+Again, there is a hard way and an easy way.

+**The hard way** would be to:
+- go through each file and replace things like textdomain, PHP namespaces, versions, etc.
+- change the name of certain files (like the main plugin file)
+- delete some files that get in your way.

+**The easy way** is to use the already provided **initialisation script.** Do the following:
+- install the node packages with `npm install`
+- run the `./bin/init` script from the command line; use `./bin/init --help` to get all the explanations on how to use it
+- commit your file changes to your repo and you're good to go.

+###

 ## Development